Karl Friedrich Walch

 Karl Friedrich Walch (1734 – 20 July 1799) was a German legal scholar.

 Biography

 Walch was a son of German theologian Johann Georg Walch.
 He devoted himself to the study of law, and became professor of law at the University of Jena in 1759.
 His most important works were Introductio in controversias juris civilis recentioris (Jena, 1771) and Geschichte der in Deutschland geltenden Rechte (Jena, 1780).
+He also wrote Das Näherrecht.